goemon07/goemon07.github.io/content/readings/index.md

 ---

 # My readings
-Here I would like to share some of the books that I read and that I can defenetly recommand.
+Here I would like to share some of the books that I read and that I can definitively recommend.

 Whenever is possible, you will find both the Italian and English versions.
 If you want to suggest me new readings, **I'm more than happy to listen to you.** Please, drop me a message!